graphiti-api/graphiti/guides/upgrading.md

 And you're done!
 Deploy to a staging environment and verify your API supports all your real-world scenarios.

+### Persistence

+Though you can get specs passing with your existing `create`, `update`, etc, try to rewrite them using hooks.
+It's no longer considered a best practice to override these methods because you'll be bypassing hooks.
+Instead, add hooks and override `def save(model)` if you need to.

+### Gotchas

+We use `respond_with` in read operations and `render jsonapi:` in write operations.
+This is because the `responders` gem bypasses renderers for `PUT`, and a few other minor issues.

 <br />
 <br />